Airdrie Library: 1892

 Andrew Carnegie had promised in a letter to Mr Thomas Jeffrey of Airdrie Savings Bank an amount of money equaling £1,000 (being half of the money required to build a new library) so long as a piece of land was acquired and the other half of the money was raised locally.
 On receiving this guarantee, a public appeal was launched on 13 June 1892 for funds, and by October 1892 more than £1,000 had been raised.
 With more than £2,000, plans were drawn up to build the new Library on Anderson Street.

 1894

 The new library was opened and MP Sir John Wilson wrote off some accompanying debt to the amount of £1,000 which allowed the new library to operate debt free from then on.

 1896

-28 April Airdrie Public Observatory
+28 April Airdrie Observatory

 Dr. Thomas Reid, an eminent Glasgow oculist, donated a 3 in brass-bodied, refracting telescope to the town, and it was housed in the library.
 He also donated the sum of £35 to convert a top-floor room, where a dome was built on the roof of the building for it.
-Thus founding Airdrie Public Observatory.
+Thus founding Airdrie Observatory.
 Robert Dunlop was the first Honorary Curator, followed shortly by Mr Peter Scotland.

 1925

 25 September

-A new library was built near the first purpose built library with financial assistance from Airdrie Savings Bank and a second grant from the Carnegie United Kingdom Trust.
+A new library was built near the first purpose-built library with financial assistance from Airdrie Savings Bank and a second grant from the Carnegie United Kingdom Trust.

 A new purpose-built observatory was built on the library roof.